Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/index.md

   <img src="img/zscg.png" style="position: absolute; top: 0; width: 100%; height: 100%; object-fit: cover; object-position: top;" loading="lazy">
 </div> -->

-<p style="width:90%; text-align: justify"><b>DDN enables zero-shot conditional generation.</b> DDN also supports conditions in non-pixel domains, such as text-to-image with CLIP.
+<p style="width:90%; text-align: justify"><b>DDN enables more general zero-shot conditional generation.</b> DDN supports zero-shot conditional generation across non-pixel domains, and notably, without relying on gradient, such as text-to-image generation using a black-box CLIP model.
 Images enclosed in yellow borders serve as the ground truth.
 The abbreviations in the table header correspond to their respective tasks as follows: “SR” stands for Super-Resolution, with the following digit indicating the resolution of the condition.
 “ST” denotes Style Transfer, which computes Perceptual Losses with the condition.</p>
 </div>

 ---